toe4626/T230NU-Arch-Linux/README.md

 localhost
 alwaysshared
 ```
-If you are using another window manager, such as DWM or something, change the session name accordingly.
+If you want to be able to access the device using a VNC viewer on a seperate device, you will need to omit ```localhost```.
+Also, if you are using another window manager, such as DWM or something, change the session name accordingly.

 We can create our first new user quickly by running:
 ```